Ryding High - Dave can make history at World Championships in Switzerland

 Ryding made history earlier in the season when he earned a silver medal in the slalom in Kitzbuhel on 22 January - the best British alpine skiing performance since Konrad Bartelski in 1981.

-With the result, Ryding became only the fouth British athlete ever to achieve an alpine skiing podium finish on an international stage.
+With the result, Ryding became only the fourth British athlete ever to achieve an alpine skiing podium finish on an international stage.

 Ryding was leading after the first run but was eventually pipped to the gold medal by Austrian superstar Marcel Hirscher.

-After the race, Ryding was ecstatic, saying: "It is an insane feeling.
+After the race, Ryding was ecstatic, telling Eurosport: "It is an insane feeling.
 After the first run I knew I had skied it clean, but couldn't believe it when I crossed the finish line.

 “Between the runs I tried to keep my heart rate down and tried to forget I would be the last man down on the second run.